yagmurs/AzureStackHCIonAzure/readme.md

 This solution is not officially support by **Microsoft** and experimental, may not work in the future.

 ## Issues and features

+### Known issues

+During the Azure Stack HCI deployment through the Windows Admin Center (Phase 1.5) you might get an error 'hpv\<Suffix> doesn't seem to be internet-connected.'
+You can disregard the error message.
+All VMs are connected and will install updates.

 ### How to file a bug